nuagenetworks/nuage-metroae/Documentation/UPGRADE.md

 ./metro-ansible vsc_sa_upgrade_deploy -vvvv
 ```

 If the step fails, you can retry.
-Backup plan is to manually copy a valid .tim file to the VSC to affect either the deployment (new version of tim file) or a rollback. (old version of tim file).
-If rollback fails, you will need to deploy a new VSC using the old version--or recover the VM from a backup.
+Backup plan is to manually copy a valid .tim file to the VSC to affect the deployment.
+If that fails, you will need to deploy a new VSC using the old version--or recover the VM from a backup.
 You can use Metro for the deployment (vsc_predeploy, vsc_deploy, vsc_postdeploy...).

 10. Run VSC postdeploy on vsc